-At the beginning levels, the ELD program concentrates on equipping students with the vocabulary and structures for meeting immediate school needs and assisting in the settling process.
+The ELD program concentrates on equipping students with the vocabulary and structures for meeting immediate school needs and assisting in the settling process.
 As students gain confidence, they move onto broader themes designed to develop speaking, listening, reading, and writing skills to a level that will enable them to participate effectively in all regular classroom lessons, especially Language Arts.
 Handwriting and phonics lessons are included for students who have not previously used the Roman Script.
 Students with limited English proficiency, or transferring from non-English speaking schools, will be tested for placement in the ELD program.
-ELD classes are required for any student in 1st-5th grade whose oral and written language is not sufficient to function satisfactorily in academic subjects.
+ELD classes are required for any student in 1st-5th grade whose language proficiency is insufficient to function satisfactorily in academic subjects.